Dependency finder

 -x EXCLUDE [EXCLUDE ...]

-tables and workflows to exclude
+name patterns of tables and workflows to exclude

 -l LEVELS maximum number of workflow tree levels (default = 0, include all if < 0)